-This list is updated annually.
-Courses not listed on the SMU Abroad Approved Course List must be approved by the appropriate academic department.
+The list of courses is updated annually and posted on the SMU Abroad website.
+Courses not listed below or on the SMU Abroad website require approval by the appropriate academic department.
 Not all courses are offered every term.
-For a complete list of approved SMU Abroad courses, search the website, www.smu.edu/abroad.

 SMU-in-Australia